Keingz7/Keingz-RSDKv2-Decompilation-Mods/README.md

 # Keingz's RSDKv2 Decompilation Mods
-- Here you can see my mods for both Retro-Sonic and Sonic Nexus.
+- Here you can see my Sonic Nexus mods.
-- To clarify that you must have one of the 2 games with their corresponding mods.
+- Please note that you must have the game, along with the decompilation to be able to use the mods.
 # Download games
-- You can download Retro-Sonic [here](https://info.sonicretro.org/Retro_Sonic).
 - You can download Sonic Nexus [here](https://info.sonicretro.org/Sonic_Nexus).
+- You can download The Sonic Nexus Decompilation [here](https://github.com/RSDKModding/RSDKv2-Decompilation)
 # Keingz's Gamebanana
 - [Here](https://gamebanana.com/members/2095392)